Skip to content

 Born between 1996-2010, Gen Z are digital natives.

 They haven’t experienced schooling or work without technology.
-Their primary device is the smartphone on which they stream YouTube and TikTok content, participate in video chats, pay for goods and services, look for jobs, and take pictures (who needs an actual camera anymore?).
+Their primary device is the smartphone on which they stream content, participate in video chats, pay for goods and services, look for jobs, and take and share pictures (who needs an actual camera anymore?).

 With the ability to connect with the world at their fingertips, it may come as a surprise that Gen Z craves 1:1 connections and the opportunity to build meaningful personal and professional relationships.

 They also look for frequent, ongoing feedback on the job.
-Socially responsible and realistic, they are holding companies and the general public accountable on social justice and environmental issues.
+Socially responsible and realistic, they are holding companies accountable on major issues and prefer to apply to jobs at employers with shared core values.
 They expect the brands that they work for and buy from to be authentic, and seek financial security in their careers.

-Dig deeper into our blog for more insights on how to stack your team with an all-star Gen Z lineup!
+Dig deeper into what Gen Z wants from employers for more insights on how to stack your team with an all-star lineup of early talent!

 Millennials